MicrosoftDocs/data-integration/data-integration/vnet/overview.md

   To overcome this AAD limitation, you can try the following workaround:
   - If you have VNet traffic blocked by a Conditional Access policy, check your Azure AD sign-in log.
 Once you’ve identified the traffic, you can get the IPv6 address being used and exclude it from your policy.
 More information: [Location condition in Azure Active Directory conditional access](/azure/active-directory/conditional-access/location-condition#when-will-my-tenant-have-ipv6-traffic)

+- You should not change the subscription or resource group for the VNet on which the VNet data gateway was created.
+This scenario isn't currently supported.

 - Power BI datasets: